telerik/maui-docs/controls/templatedpicker/templatedpicker-commands.md

 # Commands

+Telerik UI for .NET MAUI TemplatedPicker exposes a number of commands for programmatic manipulation of its popup rendering.

 ## TemplatedPicker Commands

-TemplatedPicker for .NET MAUI exposes the following commands you can use to programmatically manipulate displaying the popup as well as clearing the selected item:
+The TemplatedPicker for .NET MAUI exposes the following commands, which enable you to programmatically manipulate the display of the popup and the clearing of the selected item:

-* `ToggleCommand`: Allows you to show/hide the popup used for selecting an item from the custom picker.
+* `ToggleCommand`&mdash;Allows you to show/hide the popup.
+Used for selecting an item from the custom picker.
-* `ClearCommand`: Allows you to clear the displayed item.
+* `ClearCommand`&mdash;Allows you to clear the displayed item.

 ## PopupSelector Commands

-Through the popup users can pick an item.
-The value should be confirmed or rejected through the OK and Cancel buttons placed on the popup.
+Through the popup, users can pick an item.
+The value has to be confirmed or rejected through the **OK** and **Cancel** buttons that are displayed in the popup.

-TemplatedPicker allows you to add a custom logic for the Accept and Cancel commands which are executed when OK and Cancel buttons, respectively, are pressed.
+The TemplatedPicker allows you to add custom logic for the `Accept` and `Cancel` commands, which are executed when the **OK** and **Cancel** buttons, respectively, are clicked.

-* `AcceptCommand`: Defines the command which confirms the current selection of the picker and closes the popup.
+* `AcceptCommand`&mdash;Defines the command which confirms the current selection of the picker and closes the popup.
-* `CancelCommand`: Defines the command which rejects the current selection of the picker and closes the popup.
+* `CancelCommand`&mdash;Defines the command which rejects the current selection of the picker and closes the popup.

-The Accept and Cancel commands can be applied using the `SelectorSettings` property of RadTemplatedPicker.
+You can apply the `Accept` and `Cancel` commands by using the `SelectorSettings` property of TemplatedPicker.

 ## Example

-Here is the RadTemplatedPicker definition:
+Define the TemplatedPicker:

 ```XAML
 <StackLayout>